-- 1.3 The Localism Act has been introduced with the purpose of setting out 'a series of measures with the potential to achieve a substantial and lasting shift in power away from central government and towards local people'1. - 1.4 The Localism Act also repealed some sections of the Local Democracy, Economic Development and Construction Act (2009) including section 70(5) which related to Regional Spatial Strategies (RSS).
+- 1.3 The Localism Act has been introduced with the purpose of setting out 'a series of measures with the potential to achieve a substantial and lasting shift in power away from central government and towards local people'. - 1.4 The Localism Act also repealed some sections of the Local Democracy, Economic Development and Construction Act (2009) including section 70(5) which related to Regional Spatial Strategies (RSS).
 On 22 February 2013, following the outcome of a Strategic Environmental Assessment, the Yorkshire and Humber RSS was partially revoked, retaining only those policies pertaining to the York Green Belt (part of which lies within Hambleton), until such time as the City of York has an adopted Local Plan in place.

-National Planning Policy Framework (2012)
+National Planning Policy Framework (2019)

 - 1.5 The NPPF sets out the Government's planning policies for England and how these are expected to be applied.
-This 59 page document replaces most previous national planning policy and guidance provided by Planning Policy Statements (PPSs) and Planning Policy Guidance Notes (PPGs).
-This document contains a 'presumption in favour of sustainable development' which 'should be seen as a golden thread running through both plan-making and decision-taking'. - 1.6 Of particular note with respect to Local Planning Authorities is paragraph 14 which states that where the development plan is absent, silent or relevant policies are out-of-date, planning permission should be granted.
+This document contains a 'presumption in favour of sustainable development'2. - 1.6 Of particular note with respect to Local Planning Authorities is paragraph 11 which states that where the development plan is absent, silent or relevant policies are out-of-date, planning permission should be granted3.
 Hambleton has an adopted Development Plan which is up-to-date.
 The Council does not believe that there are any significant conformity issues with the NPPF.
-In light of this the Council is of the opinion that the currently adopted policies provide a sufficiently robust framework within which to take decisions and manage development.
+In light of this the Council is of the opinion that the currently adopted policies provide a sufficiently robust framework within which to take decisions and manage development. - 1.7 On 7 April 2015 Council approved an indicative timetable and resources for a new Local Plan, along with the creation of a Member Working Group to facilitate its progress.